NAVEEN1437-gitch/first_task/README.md

 # 🧹 Data Cleaning & Preprocessing

-- In this project, I worked with the Customer Personality Analysis (Marketing Campaign) dataset and performed several preprocessing steps to make the data clean, consistent, and ready for analysis.
+- In this project, I worked with the Customer Personality Analysis (Marketing Campaign) dataset and performed several preprocessing steps to make the data clean, consistent, and ready for analysis using Python

+#### Tool Used : Jupyter Notebook

 # ✅ Steps Performed